 Failure To Pay Restitution

 If you are going to fail to pay the restitution that was ordered by the court, you are going to automatically violate the contract between you and the District Attorney’s office.
 In case you were taken in to custody, it implies that you should remain behind bars until the case is closed.
 In case you were arrested, but not put behind bars, the D.A. is probably implying that you should be more serious about this case.
-In most cases, people get arrested if they did not pay at all, made only partial payments or were late with their payment.
+Most of the time people get arrested if they did not pay at all, made only partial payments or were late with their payment.

 If you did not pay the restitution, District Attorney will have every right to revoke your probation.
 Whether your probation will be revoked or not is up to the court.
 In this case, you will be facing very severe penalties, including a long time behind bars.
 There are certain exceptions, but the judge will be obliged to subtract the time that you spent behind bars already as well as the money you paid from the penalties.